dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_design.md

 Vaccine manufacturers (using the option set “Vaccine manufacturers”, autofilled)

+Vaccine Brand (Using the option set "Vaccine brand"

 The batch number for this dose

 The date of expiration of the dose